If I attend a service in-person, what can I expect?

 How do I attend service during this season?

-We have two ways to attend live services (although we recommend the first option for stability and the best experience):
+We have two ways to attend services online (although we recommend the first option for stability and for the best experience):

 Want to get connected in to our Church?
 Fill out a Connect Card here.